CFOs and controllers

 • Audit Requirements: If your company is preparing for an audit, having a Controller to manage and coordinate the process is invaluable.

-• Budget Management: To maintain control over expenses and improve financial planning, a Controller can provide the detailed oversight needed.
+• Budget Management: A controller can provide the detailed oversight needed to maintain control over expenses and improve financial planning.

 When to Hire a CFO